Iximiel/cudaOnPlumed/Implementation.md

 }
 ```

-The swaps of the memory are there because the output of a iteration reduction became the input of the next iteration and we want to use the already allocated data as the next result recipient.
+The swaps of the memory are there because the output of an iteration reduction
+became the input of the next iteration and we want to use the already allocated
+data as the next result recipient.
 The last iteration (where `nGroups == 1`) enqueue the async version of the GPU to CPU copies.

-The ND-reduction expects the data to be organized as a series of concatenated arrays (this is also know as a block arrangement, at least in the cub manual):
+The ND-reduction expects the data to be organized as a series of concatenated
+arrays (this is also known as a block arrangement, at least in the cub manual):
 `[x0, x1, x2, ..., xn-2, xn-1, y0, y1, y2, ..., yn-2, yn-1, z0,... ]` and so on.

 ### Finalizing the results

-After the reduction/accumulation the data is then uploaded to Plumed with the standard procedure, again we use `cudaDeviceSynchronize();` for be sure that all the data have been moved to the CPU:
+After the reduction/accumulation, the data is then uploaded to Plumed with the
+standard procedure, again we use `cudaDeviceSynchronize();` to be sure that all
+the data have been moved to the CPU:
 ```c++
 cudaDeviceSynchronize();
 for (unsigned i = 0; i < deriv.size(); ++i)